B i o g r a p h y

 Maria Lord-Kniveton (b.
 1992) is a composer, bassoonist, and vocalist raised in Papua New Guinea (PNG) and currently based in Detroit.
 Maria's multicultural background has led her to study music in a variety of contexts, gaining a B.M. in Music Composition from Wheaton College Conservatory of Music (2014) and an M.A. in World Music from Dallas International University (2019).
 Her thesis explores stable and malleable properties of the Pouye song and dance genre talmou, which she studied during her collaborative residence in PNG from 2016-2017.
 As a composer, she seeks to create music that strikes a stimulating and intriguing balance between the long and proud tradition of western classical music and the new possibilities that arise from encountering other cultures, technological developments, and the increasingly adventurous performers of our time.

 Maria studied bassoon with Robert Williams (former principal - Detroit Symphony Orchestra) and Dr. Jonathan Saylor (faculty at Wheaton College and member of the Camerata Chicago).
-She is an active member of the Troy Metro Symphony Orchestra, the Trans-Pacific Trio (clarinet, bassoon, and piano) and the Wheaton College Symphony Orchestra (compensated guest since 2018).
-She has also appeared as a guest with the Wheaton College Symphonic Band, Metropolis Symphony Orchestra, Redford Symphony Orchestra, and the Wheaton Alumni Ensemble.
+She is an active member of the Livonia Symphony Orchestra, Troy Metro Symphony Orchestra, and Trans-Pacific Trio (clarinet, bassoon, and piano).
+She has also appeared as a guest with the Wheaton College Symphony Orchestra, Wheaton College Symphonic Band, Metropolis Symphony Orchestra, Redford Symphony Orchestra, and Wheaton Alumni Ensemble.
 She placed as a finalist in the William C. Byrd Concerto Competition and as second place in the Winds and Percussion division of the Wheaton College Concerto Competition in 2013.
 Whether performing as a soloist or with others, she always enjoys the challenge of exploring something new from the wonderful variety composers over the centuries have created for her instrument.